mapprotocol/developer-docs/docs/base/light-client/MapoLightClient_en.md

 # The MAPO light client consists of multiple parts

-1. The light client deployed on the Mapo Relay chain synchronizes information from other chains.
+1. The light client deployed on the Map Relay chain synchronizes information from other chains.
 2. The light client deployed on other chains synchronizes information from the MAPO chain.

 ## MAPO Chain's Light Client

-The MAPO chain's light client is a light client contract deployed on other chains, used to synchronize information and verify proofs from the Mapo relay chain.
+The MAPO chain's light client is a light client contract deployed on other chains, used to synchronize information and verify proofs from the Map relay chain.
 The light client has the following functions

 ```
 interface ILightNode{